OwnYouLtd/docs/_docs/how_to_use_documentation.md

 author: Nick
 ---

-In the Getting Started section, we provide a high level overview of our mission, platform deliverables and building blocks.
-In the following sections we establish what problems need fixing, we explore what stakeholders want before suggesting solutions.
-Our suggested architecture leverages existing protocols and primitives while identifying boundaries and limitations that require further research and development.
-Some of the material will reference background material available in our blogs, including a brief history of digital advertising where we introduce the existing advertising technology stack, before introducing cookies, their impact on privacy, subsequent deprecation, and related fallout.
-The following sections will be broken down in to key stakeholder perspective.
-We discuss why the current status quo is problematic for people, publishers, and advertisers.
-Finally, we conclude with our solution, outlining both architecture and product.
-Please refer to the appendix at the end of the document for important terminology.
+In the Getting Started section, we provide a high level overview of our mission, how it impacts key stakeholders and the important building blocks.

+In the following section, Experiences and Workflows, we walk you through a high level architecture before expanding on the individual user, advertiser and publisher value propositions.
+While the Blogs provide background material on the problems we want to solve, and what we think matters most to each stakeholder, the main documentation discusses the solution.

+We also introduce the Dynamic Price Comparison model, and Easter Egg marketing.

+The Building Blocks section introduces the main technology components and the section on the Business Model and Economy will help you understand how money flows and to whom it flows.

+Finally, the Team section introduces current, and prospective, team members.